linuxmatters/jivedrop/docs/SPECIFICATION.md

 This a Jivedrop, a Go project, that encodes podcast audio file to MP3 (with covert art and ID3v2 tags) suitable for including in a podcast RSS feed.

 Orientate yourself with the project by reading `README.md` and `docs/SPECIFICATION.md` and analysing the code.
-You should refer to the `ffmpeg-go` source code when required, it can usually be found in `/tmp/ffmpeg-go-research`, but if it is not there you can use `gh` to clone it from https://github.com/csnewman/ffmpeg-go
+This project uses `ffmpeg-statigo` for FFmpeg 8.0 static bindings, included as a git submodule in `vendor/ffmpeg-statigo`.

 Sample data is in `testdata/`.
 You should only build and test via `just` commands.
 We are using NixOS as the host operating system and `flake.nix` provides tooling for the development shell.
 I use the `fish` shell.
 If you need to create "throw-away" test code, the put it in `testdata/`.